-Administrative appeals may be lodged against acts that constitute, for any reason, an infringement of the law.
-Appeals for reconsideration of an act must be lodged within one month from the date that the person concerned becomes aware of that act.
+infringement of the law.
+Appeals for reconsideration of an act must be lodged within one month from the date that the person concerned becomes aware of that act;20

-(ii) Ex officio review under article 102 seq. of Law 30/1992

-An ex officio review is an extraordinary remedy that is limited solely to cases in which the law could be seriously affected once the act becomes enforceable.
+- (b) Ex officio review under article 102 seq. of Law 30/1992: An ex officio review is an extraordinary remedy that is limited solely to cases in which the law could be seriously affected once the act becomes enforceable.
 Before commencing an ex officio review, there is a preliminary phase where two requirements are examined: the first, whether the applicant has the status of an interested party and, if so, whether the administrative act subject to the claim can be subsumed under the cases of invalidity as a matter of law set out in article 62, paragraph 1, of Law 30/1992.
-An ex officio review cannot be requested if the one month period for lodging an appeal for reconsideration was made available and allowed to expire.14

-32. Administrative claims and appeals are decided by the Counsellor (Minister) of Territory and Sustainability of the Government of Catalonia.
-The Counsellor does not purport to be an independent and impartial body established by law.15

-33. After exhausting either of these legal remedies, the possibility exists to appeal to the Contentious-Administrative Courts.
-Under the law of the Party concerned, standing for environmental NGOs before the courts is provided in three cases:16 response to communication, page 13.
+An ex officio review cannot be requested if the one month period for lodging an appeal for reconsideration was made available and allowed to expire.21 - 32.
+Administrative claims and appeals are decided by the Minister of Territory and Sustainability of the Government of Catalonia.
+The Minister does not purport to be an independent and impartial body established by law.22 - 33.
+After exhausting either of these legal remedies, the possibility exists to appeal to the contentious-administrative courts.
+Under the law of the Party concerned, standing for environmental NGOs before the courts is provided in three cases:23 - (a) The NGO has the primary stated objective of promoting environmental protection and it has existed for more than two years;24 - (b) The collective interest in the environment;25 - (c) Actio popularis in waste law.
+26